-We switched to Tapestry 2 years ago.
-It was one of the best decisions we’ve made in our homeschool.
+My family switched to years ago.
+And it was one of the best homeschool decisions we’ve made yet!

 - Lower grammar is designed for non-readers, K-2 or 3rd grades.

 - Upper grammar is for elementary kids who read well, 3rd – 5 or 6th grades.